 Perhaps aesthetically more striking is the church and monastery of São Vicente de Fora, positioned on the Graça side of Alfama.
 Following devastating damage during the earthquake, the monastery was rebuilt and partly transformed into the final resting place of all Portuguese kings from the 17th century to the demise of the royals in 1910.
 This pantheon also contains the remains of Catherine of Bragança, Portuguese wife of English king Charles II.
 The roof terrace offers yet more spectacular views, and the copious tiled friezes which decorate the interior are particularly illustrious.

-Nearby, more important tombs, this time of prominent Portuguese figures and heroes, lie elegantly in the National Pantheon; the Igreja Santa Engrácia.
+Nearby are more important tombs, this time of prominent Portuguese figures and heroes, lie elegantly in the National Pantheon; the Igreja Santa Engrácia.
 Finally inaugurated in 1966 after centuries of reconstruction, this gleaming white edifice is built in the shape of a Greek cross and topped with a dome offering 360-degree views of Lisboa.
 Amongst those entombed here are the Fado diva, Amalia Rodrigues, past presidents and various writers and poets.

 The area outside the church hosts the city's flea market, the Feira da Ladra ('thief's market'), every Tuesday and Saturday.